System Requirements¶

 The following services are needed for Orion to function properly:

-Service | Required | Cloud Recommended | Purpose |
+Service | Required | Recommended (cloud environments) | Purpose |

 ---|---|---|---|

-Ingress Controller | Yes | Yes | We recommend the helm install, not the bare metal |
+Ingress Controller | Yes | Yes | We recommend the helm installation method over raw manifests |

 ArgoCD | Yes | Yes | Handles GitOps deployments |